 After droppin' off his biscuit-wiped plate

-Returnin' with a worn old banjo
+Returnin' with a much-used old banjo

-He carried familiar over his back
+Carried familiar over his back

 Pipes took him a seat by the campfire